Rayma Suprani: Other activities

 Suprani has also drawn magazine covers, and the best of her cartoons have been collected in books.
+She is an active member of the Cartooning for Peace Organization.
+She is one of several protagonists in the film Caricaturists—Foot Soldiers of Democracy, by Stéphanie Valloatto.

 Dismissal

 According to the Guardian, her last cartoon, published in El Universal on September 17, 2014, “showed a normal-looking electrocardiogram under the heading 'Health', and below it the late former president Hugo Chávez's signature merging with a flatlining heartbeat under the words 'Health in Venezuela'.”
 The cartoon, wrote the Guardian, “combined two nationally sensitive subjects: the legacy of Chávez, and the socialist government's management of the healthcare system.”The Guardian noted that medical personnel had “long claimed the economic chaos engulfing the country has led to chronic shortages of drugs and medical supplies,” and further pointed out that since Chávez's death the previous year, “his signature, always printed in red, has become a symbol of loyalty to the leader....It has been stamped across buildings and can often be seen tattooed on the arms of his supporters.”

 Only hours after the publication of the cartoon, Suprani was fired.
 “My immediate boss called me and told me he didn't like my caricature and I was out,” she said.
 “We've become a country where if you say things, have your own criteria and try to provoke reflection, it's not well viewed.”
 The Guardian stated that El Universal had recently been sold to “a little-known Spanish company called Epalistica, which employees at the newspaper allege is a front for a pro-government group of investors,” and that since the sale, the paper had shifted from an anti-government stance to a more government-friendly stance, resulting in the dismissal or resignation of several columnists.
 The newspaper El Tiempo also stated that since its change of ownership, El Universal had become more pro-government.
 “The government has gone and bought the news media that it can't silence,” Suprani said in an interview on Unionradio, noting the government's previous acquisition of Globovisión and of the newspapers that had formerly belonged to Cadena Capriles.

 After the news of her dismissal was reported, Henrique Capriles and other opposition figures responded to Suprani's dismissal by tweeting their respect for her.
 Suprani herself wrote on Twitter that “we will carry on through other, smaller avenues but with endless creativity.”

-Suprani was scheduled to speak at the Oslo Freedom Forum in May 2015.
+Suprani was scheduled to speak at the Oslo Freedom Forum in May 2015 as well as the Freedom House organization on the subject of the defense of human rights.